Sri-yadav/Machine_learning_foundations/Chapter_1.md

 **Dataset** - collection of both labelled and unlabeled data

 **Goal:** Same as Supervised learning.
 The unlabelled data is used to improve the model's understanding of the structure of the data distribution.
+**Eg -** a combination of both - emails with spam and not_spam labels & without labels (most of our data is unlabeled).

 ---